-Escalate your movement skill
+Sensing your partner’s movement

 Do you ride escalators up and down instead of walking them or using stairs?
 Did you say you are an Argentine tango dancer?!
 I know,